darkato42/system-init/README.md

 # system-init
-Scripts for setting up different types of machines.
+Scripts for setting up different types of developer machines.